 The Second Generation

-1937 While his parents were on furlough, Bill returned to Burma to replace his father as Principal of Judson Boys School in Moulmein.
-While there, a delegation of Christians from the Taungthus (now Pa-Ohs) beseeched him to be a missionary to them.
-He felt that he was not qualified at that time to serve them and he begged off so that he could return to the United States to get a further education.
-He vowed to return to serve the Pa-oh, back in the states he enrolled at the Kennedy School of Missions at the Hartford Seminary.
+1937 While his parents were on furlough, Bill returned to Burma to “fill-in” for his father as Principal of Judson Boys School in Moulmein.
+While there, a delegation of Christians from the Taungthus (now called Pa-O) beseeched him to be a missionary to them.
+He felt that he was not qualified at that time to serve them, so he begged off so that he could return to the United States to further his education.
+He vowed to return to serve the Pa-o.
+Back in the states he enrolled at the Kennedy School of Missions at the Hartford Seminary where he met Marion.

-December 1940 Bill and Marion were married.
+December 1940 Bill and Marion are married.

 January 1942 Japan invades Southern Burma.
-Bill becomes an ambulance driver with the Flying Tigers and for Dr Gordon Seagraves refugee hospital.
+Bill becomes an ambulance driver with the Flying Tigers and for Dr. Gordon Seagrave’s refugee hospital.

-January 13, 1942, Earl Hackett (9 years old) evacuated from Burma.
+January 13, 1942 Earl Hackett (9 years old) is evacuated to India.

 April 1942 Bill and Marion are evacuated to Kunming, China.

-1945 – 1951 It was during this time Bill developed the concept of a rural Christian center to minister to the Pa-Os to include religious training, develop a health clinic, a school, and set up an experimental farm.
-He developed a 5 year plan to accomplish this and made plans to locate it in Pang T Kwa, a small Pa-O village outside of Taungggyi.
-He served there for the rest of his time in Burma.
-While there he trained many workers in evangelism and rural concerns (farming, etc.) He would introduce new strains of pigs and chickens to the area to make the area people more self sufficient.
-Besides his work at Pang-T-Kwahe was a agricultural and rural church consultant and taught seminary classes.
+1945 – 1951 It was during this time Bill developed the concept of a rural Christian Center to minister to the Pa-Os which religious training, a health clinic, a school, and an experimental farm.
+It was located in Pang-T-Kwa, a small Pa-O village outside of Taunggyi.
+He served there for the remainder of his time in Burma.
+While there he trained many workers in evangelism and rural concerns (i.e. farming).
+He would introduce new strains of pigs, chickens and crops to the area to help the Pa-O people become more self sufficient.
+Bill also was an agricultural and rural church consultant and taught seminary classes.
 He worked among nine different ethnic groups.
 With E.E.
-Sowards he founded the Southern Shan States Bible School (now a seminary)
+Sowards he founded the Southern Shan States Bible School (now a seminary).

 “ Now, the trick to this kind of work is to hold all three languages in your mind at once; Greek, English and the target language, in my case Pa-o.
 I never got quite that good; the three were seldom simultaneously in my mind, but they chased each other rather briskly.”
-Marion
+Marion wrote to her parents.

-1948 Burma becomes independent
+1948 Burma becomes independent from India.

-1949 Civil War begins in Burma
+1949 Civil War begins in Burma.

 1980 Bill suffered a severe heart attack and had to return to the USA for open heart surgery.
 He then became an associate pastor for missions at University Heights Baptist Church in Springfield, MO.
 He continued to return to Burma as often as he could, usually accompanied by his daughter Martha Jane.